simoncozens/fonts-and-layout/opentype.md

 (Outlines taken from Paul Hunt's "Source Sans Pro".)

-After exporting the new font and converting the font again using TTX, let's have a look at the `hhea` and `OS/2` tables.
-These tables are used to set the global defaults when using this font in horizontal typesetting.
+After exporting the new font and converting it to XML again using TTX, let's have a look at the `hhea` and `OS/2` tables.
+These tables are used to set the global defaults that a rendering engine needs to know when using this font in horizontal typesetting.
 They represent one of the more unfortunate compromises of the OpenType standard, which brought together font files from both the Windows and Mac platforms.
-It's a cardinal rule of data handling that you shouldn't store the same value in two different places, because then they will eventually end up either going out of sync or being used in different ways, or, as in the case of OpenType, both.
+It's a cardinal rule of data handling that you shouldn't store the same value in two different places; if you do, they are practically guaranteed to end up either going out of sync, or being used in different ways.
+OpenType manages to display *both* of these failure modes.

 First, here's some of the `hhea` table: